 '''

 Warn monitoring awsdnsw1.
-(106 : Timeout occurred.)
+(151 : Timeout occurred.)

-'''

-'''
+[Error]

 Detected an error in monitoring awsdnsw1.
-(6: Timeout occurred.)
+(51 : Timeout occurred.)

 '''

-- The AWS CLI command might not be able to communicate with the regional endpoint, due to a misconfiguration of the route table, NAT, or proxy server. - Delay caused by the heavily loaded node. - Delayed processing on the Route 53 endpoint side. - Delayed access to the instance metadata by the AWS CLI.
+The AWS CLI command might not be able to communicate with the regional endpoint, due to a misconfiguration of the route table, NAT, or proxy server.

+- Delay caused by the heavily loaded node. - Delayed processing on the Route 53 endpoint side. - Delayed access to the instance metadata by the AWS CLI.

-- If the NAT instance is running. - If the routing for the NAT instance has been configured properly. - If the packets are not blocked by filtering. - Check the settings of the route table, NAT, or proxy server. - The value of Timeout for Monitor (common) in the AWS environment is set at or larger than that of the time required for running the AWS CLI.
+- If the routing for the NAT gateway has been configured properly. - If the packets are not blocked by filtering. - Check the settings of the route table, NAT, or proxy server. - The value of Timeout for Monitor (common) in the AWS environment is set at or larger than that of the time required for running the AWS CLI.
 Measure the required time by manually executing the AWS CLI.
 The AWS DNS monitor resource runs the following AWS CLI: